top of page

 A traditional postpartum ritual offering warmth, containment, and acknowledgement of the immense passage your body and spirit have travelled.
 It is both grounding and honouring — a marker that you, too, deserve tending.

-(You can find out more about both of these offerings further down the page)
+(You can find out more about both of these offerings here)

 Thoughtful Extras